PrefectHQ/prefect-recipes/flows-advanced/serverless-aws-chalice/README.md

 # Serverless AWS Chalice

 This recipe demonstrates how to use Prefect in an AWS lambda function managed by [Chalice](https://aws.github.io/chalice/).
+Prefect flows can be executed directly in the AWS Lambda or on a remote agent via an API call back to Prefect Cloud.

 ## Getting Started